EMPAT94/empat94.github.io/_gs/tutorial.md

 Arya on the other hand was now able to cast heals near consistently.
 During the last 3 fights and the calm that followed, she took only 2 breaks to recover mana.
 Many deep cuts and multiple heal spells per cut, yet only 2 breaks!
 Her range hadn't taken a big leap as mine though, so she still needed to be within a meter or so to heal.
 She seemed to have stopped sulking at some point.
 Perhaps having to constantly care for people around her alleviated her mindset.

 Julie was actually shooting stuff!
-I do not know how skills affect physiology in this place, but her progress was astounding.
+I do not know how Skills affect physiology in this place, but her progress was astounding.
 She could now hit a stationary object within 15 meters 7 times out of 10!
 She was no longer moving forward on impulse.
 Ever since we talked about the time dilation, her step has been light yet firm.
 A definite purpose.

 In sharp contrast to Julie was Taro.
 I have never seen that guy seem down in the past week I've known him.
 His carefree attitude continued.
-His skills with the sword were now quite improved, however.
+His Skills with the sword were now quite improved, however.
 He didn't seem like a toddler with a knife anymore.
 At least not to my amateur eyes.
 His swings seemed more sleek and sharp.
 He was just behind Carol, who got the most final killing blows in.

 Speaking of Carol, she was no longer upset.
 Or she was hiding it pretty well.
-Either way, I was spot on about her personality.
+Either way, I was spot-on about her personality.
 She conversed with everyone about everything.
 Even Divin!
 I wondered how she managed that.
 During battle though, she was the most focused of any of us.
 I had a slightly irrational fear of her daggers in my heart.
 She was fun to talk to though; she and I were even cracking bad jokes now and then.

 Almost everyone laughed at those jokes or at least smiled slightly if not outright giggle.
 Everyone except Divin.
 I have been with this guy for over a week now and still can't figure out what's going on in his nugget.
 After our talk last time, he hadn't spoken to me about it again.
 Almost as if it never happened.
 His skill, however, was solid.
 Despite being a front-liner, he seemed to be taking a supporting role.
 Sure he killed many more than myself and Arya combined.
 But he rarely went in for the kill.
-His freeze skill came in quite handy though.
+His freeze Skill came in quite handy though.
 It didn't freeze as much or as fast as my spell, but it worked quite well nonetheless.

 Our progress was efficient.
 A while after me, Carol leveled up.
 Immediately following her, Taro did as well.
 Divin soon joined the club.
 Only Julie was left in level 3, but she was pretty close as well.
 A third of her arrows were gone.